keboola/connection-docs/components/ip-addresses/index.md

 ## connection.keboola.com
-For projects in the default AWS US [region](/overview/#regions) (AWS region `us-east-1`), the following IP addresses are currently for all new projects used:
+For projects in the default AWS US [region](/overview/#regions) (AWS region `us-east-1`), the following IP addresses are currently used for all new projects:

 {% comment %}
 ALERT: when changing those, change also /components/ip-addresses/kbc-public-ip.json and /components/extractors/ip-addresses/kbc-public-ip.json